jajunk/LightHouseLinuxMasterMDFiles/14 - Linux Troubleshooting and Recovery/Automated Installations and PXE boot.md

    - Configure your client machines to boot from the network (PXE) in the BIOS/UEFI settings.
    - The client machines should now boot from the PXE server and start the automated installation process.

-These steps should help you set up automated installations and PXE boots on Linux Mint¹²³⁴.
-If you have any specific questions or need further assistance, feel free to ask!

-Source: Conversation with Copilot, 7/19/2024
 - [(1) How To: Boot Linux Mint 19.3 Over Network PXE Using SERVA ... - Ares Galaxy.]( https://www.aresgalaxy.org/system-administration/how-to/boot-linux-mint-19-3-over-network-pxe-using-serva-on-windows-7-8-10.)
 - [(2) Setup PXE Boot Server using cloud-init for Ubuntu 20.04 ... - GoLinuxCloud.](https://www.golinuxcloud.com/pxe-boot-server-cloud-init-ubuntu-20-04/.)
 - [(3) Setting up a 'PXE Network Boot Server' for Multiple Linux ... - Tecmint.](https://www.tecmint.com/install-pxe-network-boot-server-in-centos-7/.)